kostaslazaros/Bioinn/README.md

   - [KEGG maps](#kegg-maps)
   - [Graph analysis](#graph-analysis)

 This is a web-based R/shiny application designed for processing and feature selection of RNA-seq and/or scRNA-seq data.
-It offers a range of reliable and advanced feature selection algorithms, along with frequently used visualization tools, making it a comprehensive platform. scGenesElite simplifies the handling of single-cell data, providing researchers with a user-friendly and intuitive interface.
+It offers a range of reliable and advanced feature selection algorithms, along with frequently used visualization tools, making it a comprehensive platform.
+Bioinn simplifies the handling of single-cell data, providing researchers with a user-friendly and intuitive interface.

 ### Introduction